 High emotion, particularly anxiety, has some predictable impact on us, as follows:

 It may seem from this that some things are simply beyond my control.
-Indeed, this is so, world events are out of my control.
-Even so, there are do-able things I can try out as long – as I have enough wisdom to separate out what is achievable, from what is not.
+Indeed, this is so for many; world events are out of my control as 2022 so well demonstrated.
+Even so, there are do-able things I can try out as long as I have enough wisdom to separate out what is achievable, from what is not.

 In fact, I have abilities and qualities that are sometimes hidden from me.